 - International charity, nonprofit, school, or university.

 - Radio clubs and groups who are NOT nonprofits may be eligible if they have a U.S.-based, nonprofit fiscal sponsor.
 For tips on finding a fiscal sponsor, see our instructions page.

 - Individuals may be eligible if you work with a fiscal sponsor.

 US & international for-profit businesses are currently not eligible for ARDC grants.

 You may submit an application at any time.
-In 2022, ARDC will review applications four times a year on the following dates:
+In 2022, ARDC will begin reviewing applications on the following dates

 - Tuesday, February 15

 Applications received after October 1, 2022 will be reviewed in early 2023.
 It typically takes 30-60 days to review all the applications following the above dates, so please be patient.
 We will get back to you if we need more information about your proposal and when the review process is complete.

 Apply here: https://grants.ardc.net.